3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d02/instructor_notes/box_model_positioning.md

 	- usually used to create space between sibling elements
 	- if two elements with top and bottom margins are placed on top of each other, the space between the two elements will be that of the larger margin
 	- _the space between pictures on the wall_
 <br>

 ![We Do](http://i.imgur.com/ylb6WX9.gif)

 &#x1F535; **(Activity 15m / 11:25-11:40am)**

-We're gonna set up a project in Cloud9 to work on the next few sections.
+We're gonna set up a project in `w02d02/student_labs` to work on the next few sections.

-1. Create a new Cloud9 workspace.
+1. mkdir css_lesson
-2. From the Terminal, `touch index.html style.css`
+2. From the Terminal, `touch css_lesson/index.html css_lesson/style.css`
 3. Link the CSS file in the `head` of your HTML

-I will Slack out a link to my Cloud9 so you can follow along and grab code if needed.

 Create an element with the following:

 - some short random content
-- yellow background
+- background-color #00bcd4
-- 1px solid black border
+- 5px solid red border
-- 10px padding
+- 25px padding
-- 10px margin
+- 25px margin
 - view the page